Increase Your Blackjack Success With This Strategy

 This rule helps you to get rid of terrible hands and is essential if available.
 Any hand that makes a value of 16 can be split.
 If you’re dealt 8 and 6, you can split the hand.

-What Other Betting Guides & Strategies Are Available?
+Check Out Our Other Betting Guides & Strategies

 Once you’ve got the hang of splitting in blackjack, and know when to split in blackjack, we encourage you to check the other blackjack guides we have available.
 The more you learn about when to split and different nuances in blackjack, the higher your odds of getting blackjack.